Structural Implications of the Chameleon Mechanism on White Dwarfs: Results

 As we can already imagine, this pressure drop will cause the chameleon-screened WDs to have different masses and radii than the ones in GR or Newtonian gravity.
-Since the pressure falls earlier, we achieve the condition $\Tilde{p}(R)=-\Tilde{\epsilon}_\infty$ sooner, thus we get a smaller stellar radius $R$ in chameleon screening than in GR.
+Since the pressure blue-- and therefore the density -- falls earlier, we achieve the condition $\Tilde{\rho}(R)=\Tilde{\rho}_\infty$ sooner, thus we get a smaller stellar radius $R$ in chameleon screening than in GR.
 This reduction is translated also to the stellar mass since it is defined as the mass contained in $R$.
 Accordingly, we obtain less massive stars in our chameleon model (see Sec.~\ref{subsec:MassRadius}).